w1iliam/ai_chatbot/README.md

 A webapp designed using React for frontend and Node.js with Express for backend, leveraging Gemini's API for embedding and interpreting user queries.
-This app was designed as a chat component for a website, for users to ask questions and receive answers from a list of FAQs.
+This app was designed as a proof-of-concept chat component for a website, for users to ask questions and receive answers from a list of FAQs.